Kubernetes on AWS EKS with Amazon RDS and S3Kubernetes on AWS EKS with Amazon RDS and S3

 enabled: false

-Apply these configurations using the following command:
+To apply these configurations, use the following command:

 bash